-The Secretariat notes that transferring the population of Mexico of C. acutus from Appendix I to Appendix II may allow for the implementation of management and conservation strategies of the species that promote the conservation of its ecosystems, and simultaneously have a positive effect on the livelihoods of local communities by generating sustainable economic activities.
-Transferring the population to Appendix II could further encourage the monitoring of other populations of the species with a view to implementing similar strategies of sustainable use in other parts of the species' range.
+Transferring the population of Mexico of C. acutus from Appendix I to Appendix II may allow for the implementation of management and conservation strategies of the species that promote the conservation of its ecosystems, and simultaneously have a positive effect on the livelihoods of local communities by generating sustainable economic activities.
+Transferring the population to Appendix II could encourage the monitoring of other populations of the species with a view to implementing similar strategies of sustainable use in other parts of the species' range.

-The population of Crocodylus acutus in Mexico does not meet the biological criteria in Resolution Conf.
-9.24 (Rev. CoP17) Annex 1 for its inclusion in Appendix I. Subject to confirmation of the precautionary measures and safeguards as outlined in Annex 4, paragraph A. 2. a) of Resolution Conf.
-9.24 (Rev. CoP17) that are to be put in place by Mexico, including a zero quota for exports of wild specimens, the population can be transferred to Appendix II.
+Based on the information available at the time of writing, it would appear that the populations of Crocodylus acutus in Mexico no longer meet the criteria in Resolution Conf.
+9.24 (Rev. CoP17), Annex 1 for its inclusion in Appendix I. However, it is not clear what precautionary measures and safeguards as outlined in Annex 4, paragraph A. 2. b) of Resolution Conf.
+9.24 (Rev. CoP17) will be put in place by Mexico.